 The UV-C light irradiation capacity to inactivate airborne viruses was not extensively studied in literature.
 In early works, Jensen22 has shown that the inactivation rate of UV-C on influenza (WSN strain) was greater than 99.99%.
 In our experimental conditions, we have found UV-C inactivation rates for A (H5N2) influenza virus, hPIV-3, and RSV, were respectively of 99.60%, 99.97% and 99.20% (Table 1).
 These percentages could first appear to be very close but represent lower efficiency considering the infectious titers.
 These differences could be explained by the number of UV-C lamp used in these two studies; only one in our study versus six lamps in the early works by Jensen22 and also by differences of initial viral titers experimentally used.

 Cold oxygen plasma technology appears to be an efficient air decontamination tool to protect human population against airborne infections.
-The BioZone COP commercial apparatuses are already used to prevent dissemination of multiresistant bacteria in hospital, for example.
-In a similar way, this new-engineered method could be used to control the airborne transmission of viruses in high-risks settings, like hospital wards for example.
-With the recent emergence of viral respiratory pathogens such as avian influenza virus A (H5N1), the COP technology could constitute a precious tool for the reduction of influenza transmission in the various consultation settings implemented for the management of cases during a pandemic.
+The BioZone Scientific COP commercial apparatuses are already used to prevent dissemination of multiresistant bacteria in hospital, for example.
+In a similar way, this new-engineered method could be used to control the airborne transmission of viruses in high-risks settings.
+Such as hospital wards for example.
+With the recent emergence of viral respiratory pathogens such as avian influenza virus A (H5N1), the COP technology could constitute a precious tool for the reduction of influenza transmission.
+This can be applied in the various consultation settings implemented for the management of cases during a pandemic.